-The current study aimed to examine the effectiveness of the Steps Toward Effective and Enjoyable Parenting (STEEP) intervention model.
+The purpose of this study was to examine the effectiveness of the Steps Toward Effective and Enjoyable Parenting (STEEP) intervention model.
 Mothers in the STEEP group were recruited during pregnancy or, in some cases, shortly after the birth of the baby.
 Control group families were recruited when the babies were 12 months of age.
 Both groups were followed until the babies were 24 months of age.
 Treatment group mothers were guided in the STEEP program at the three sites.
 Control group mothers received standard support as usual in the German Child Welfare System (GCWS).
-Measures utilized include the Attachment Q-Sort (AQS) scale, the Parental Stress Index short form (PSI-SF), the Adult/Adolescent Parenting Inventory (AAPI), and the Edinburgh Postnatal Depression Scale (EPDS).
-Results indicated that significantly more mother–infant pairs in the STEEP intervention group showed secure attachment patterns in Ainsworth´s Strange Situation when the infants were 12 months of age than mother-infant pairs in the GCWS group.
-At the end of the intervention (infant age = 24 month), attachment security scores derived from Waters’ Attachment Q-Sort were in the predicted direction and showed a medium effect size, but did not reach criteria of statistical significance.
+Measures utilized include the Strange Situation Procedure (SSP), the Attachment Q-Sort (AQS), the Parental Stress Index-Short Form (PSI-SF), the Adult Adolescent Parenting Inventory (AAPI), and the Edinburgh Postnatal Depression Scale (EPDS).
+Results indicate that compared with GCWS pairs, significantly more mother' infant pairs in the intervention group showed secure attachment patterns in Ainsworth´s SSP when the infants were 12 months of age.
+At the end of the intervention (infant age=24 months), attachment security scores derived from Waters' AQS were in the predicted direction and showed a medium effect size but did not reach criteria of statistical significance.
 At both time points, the STEEP group showed significantly fewer signs of attachment disorganization than the comparison group.
 Limitations include lack of randomization of participants, small control group, and lack of follow-up.

 Erickson, M. F., Korfmacher, J., & Egeland, B. (1992).
 Attachments past and present: Implications for therapeutic intervention with mother-infant dyads.
 Annual Progress in Child Psychiatry and Child Development, 1993, 459-476.